dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 - The Home model contains the items for the carousel on the home page.
 - The model contains the following fields: Title, body, image.

+## Scope
+### User stories:

+#### First time user
+1. As a first time user, I want to be able to view the type of food the restaurant provides
+2. As a first time user, I want to see professional and appealing images of the food
+3. As a first time user, I want to be able to navigate the website quickly and easily
+4. As a first time user, I want to be able to view the full menu
+5. As a first time user, I want to be able to view food allergies
+6. As a first time user, I want to be able to view a description and price of the food
+7. As a first time user, I want to be able to leave a comment or review
+8. As a first time user, I want to be able to see other user’s comments and reviews
+9. As a first time user, I want to be able to edit and delete a comment I have made
+10. As a first time user, I want to be able contact the restaurant
+11. As a first time user, I want to be able to make a reservation
+12. As a first time user, I want to be able to view the restaurants location and opening hours
+13. As a first time user, I want to know about the business and it’s ethos
+14. As a first time user, I want to be able to see any special events and offers

+#### Site Owner
+15. As a site owner, I want to attract customers to our restaurant
+16. As a site owner, I show appealing and professional images of our food
+17. As a site owner, I want users to be to view our full menu
+18. As a site owner, I want users to be able to view the food descriptions and prices
+19. As a site owner, I want users to be able to view allergies
+20. As a site owner, I want users to be able to make a reservation
+21. As a site owner, I want users to be able to leave a comment or review
+22. As a site owner, I want users to be able to view other comments and reviews
+23. As a site owner, I want users to be able to edit and delete comments or reviews
+24. As a site owner, I want users to be able to contact the business
+25. As a site owner, I want users to be able to view the location and opening times
+26. As a site owner, I want users to be able to find out about our business ethos
+27. As a site owner, I want users to be able to have an idea of the restaurant’s welcoming atmosphere so they will make a reservation
+28. As a site owner, I want users to be able to navigate the site easily and quickly
+29. As a site owner, I want to be able to promote special offers and events.